ttapers/docs/markdown/reference/dash/api.md

 #### Clock.currentDateTime()

 Returns a formatted date and time string (yyyy/mm/dd,hh:mm:ss).
-If the clock has not beed set, this will be the epoch time plus the time lapse since the Dash was powered on.
+If the clock has not been set, this will be the epoch time plus the time lapse since the Dash was powered on.

 **Parameters:** None